gumnar/liftoff-assignments/P2-Project_Outline/README.md

 The user will have the ability to be notified when new episodes come out via text or email and will have the ability to set the frequency of such updates.

 ### Features
 1. User Login -- Users will be able to create accounts and log into the app.
 Each user will have their own profile page
 2. Watch List -- Users will be able to add shows to their watch lists
 3. Search -- Users will be able to search for a given show in their watch list
 4. Mark Watched -- Users will be able to mark a given show or episode as watched
 5. Reminders -- Users will be able to request notifications based on a frequency they define (weekly, new episodes, new seasons, etc)
+----R2----
+1. Import series data/artwork from OMDB via api calls

 ### Technologies
 1.	.Net MVC